willchrisjr/my-interpreter/README.md

 - Create IDENTIFIER tokens for these lexemes.
 - Correctly handle identifiers in the context of other tokens.

-This update completes the basic lexical analysis capabilities of our scanner.
+This completes the basic lexical analysis capabilities of the scanner.
 It can now recognize and tokenize all fundamental elements of the Lox language, including:
 - Literals (strings and numbers)
 - Operators and punctuation
 - Identifiers

 The scanner is now capable of breaking down Lox source code into a sequence of tokens that can be used by subsequent stages of the interpreter, such as parsing.
-This update allows the scanner to handle identifiers as specified, while still recognizing and outputting all previously supported tokens.
-The scanner now supports all basic lexical elements of the Lox language.

-### Added Support for Reserved Words
+### Reserved Words

-We've extended our scanner to recognize and handle reserved words in the Lox language.
-Here are the key changes:
+Extended the scanner to recognize and handle reserved words in the Lox language.
+Here are the key functions:

 1. Added new token types to the `TokenType` enum for each reserved word: `AND`, `CLASS`, `ELSE`, `FALSE`, `FOR`, `FUN`, `IF`, `NIL`, `OR`, `PRINT`, `RETURN`, `SUPER`, `THIS`, `TRUE`, `VAR`, and `WHILE`.
 2. Created a `keywords` dictionary in the `Scanner` class that maps reserved word strings to their corresponding `TokenType`.